Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/30 - Sorting.md

 ## Heap Sort

 Uses a heap tree data structure to sort elements.
 How?
-Build a max heap from the input array, then repeatedly extract the maximum element from the heap and rebuild the heap until all elements are sorted.
+Build a max heap from the input array, then repeatedly extract the maximum element (by swapping it to the end), shrink the heap, and bubble down the new root.

 tl;dr: